harogaston/qr-decoder/README.md

 The 15-bit error corrected format information must then be XORed with the mask pattern 1010 1000 0010 010 to ensure a non all-zero data string.

-The resulting bit string is mapped twice in the QR code, in the corresponding areas reserved in column and row 9.
+The resulting bit sequence is mapped twice into the QR code, in the corresponding areas reserved in column and row 9.
 The module (4*V + 9, 8) where V is the version number shall always be a dark module and is not part of the format information.

 ### Version information
+Version information is included in QR Code version 7 or higher only.
+It consists of am 18-bit sequence containing 6 data bits with 12 error correction bits calculated using the Golay code.
+No version information will result in an all-zero data string since only versions 7 to 40 contain version information.
+Masking is not applied to version information (but global data masking is).

+The resulting bis sequence is mapped twice in the QR Code, into the areas reserved for it in the 6 x 3 module block above the timing pattern and immediately to the left or the top right finder pattern separator, and the 3 x 6 module block to the left of the timing pattern and immediately above the lower left finder pattern separator.